-Mr. Spohler's depth of experience in managerial positions in investment management, leveraged finance and financial services, as well as his intimate knowledge of The Company's business and operations, gives the board of directors valuable industry-specific knowledge and expertise on these and other matters.
+Mr. Spohler's depth of experience in managerial positions in investment management, leveraged finance and financial services, as well as his intimate knowledge of The Company's business and operations, gives the board of directors valuable industry-specific knowledge and experience on these and other matters.

-Name, Address and Age(1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director Nominee for Director During Past 5 Years (2)

-Independent Director

-Steven Hochberg, 60 Director Class II Director since Partner at Deerfield Director of SLR Senior

-2007; Term expires 2023.
-Management, a Investment Corp. since

-healthcare investment 2011, of SCP Private

-firm, since 2013.
-Credit Income BDC

-Co-founder and manager LLC since 2018, of

-of Ascent Biomedical SLR HC BDC LLC

-Ventures, a venture since 2020 and several

-capital firm focused on private companies.

-early stage investment Since 2011,

-and development of Mr. Hochberg had been

-biomedical companies, the Chairman of the

-since 2004.
-Board of Continuum

-Health Partners until its

-merger with Mount

-Sinai in 2013, where he

-is the Senior Vice

-Chairman of the Mount

-Sinai Health System, a

-non-profit healthcare

-Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director or Nominee for Director During Past 5 Years (2)

-integrated delivery

-system in New York

-City.
-Director of a

-number of private

-healthcare companies,

-and the Cardiovascular

-Research Foundation,

-an organization focused

-on advancing new

-technologies and

-education in the field of

-cardiovascular

-medicine.
+Name, Address and Age(1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director or Nominee for Director During Past 5 Years (2) Independent Director Steven Hochberg, 61 Director Class II Director since 2007; Term expires 2023.
+Co-founder and co-general partner of Triatomic Capital G.P LLC since 2022.
+Operating Partner of Deerfield Management, a healthcare investment firm, since 2022.
+Partner of Deerfield Management from 2013 to 2021.
+Co-founder and manager of Ascent Biomedical Ventures, a venture capital firm focused on early stage investment and development of biomedical companies, since 2004.
+Director of SCP Private Credit Income BDC LLC since May 2018, director of SLR HC BDC LLC since September 2020, and director of SLR Private Credit BDC II LLC since 2022.
+Since 2011, Mr. Hochberg had been the Chairman of the Board of Continuum Health Partners until its merger with Mount Sinai in 2013, where he is a vice chairman of Mount Sinai Health System, a non-profit healthcare integrated delivery system in New York City.
+Director of a number of private healthcare companies, and the Cardiovascular Research Foundation, an organization focused on advancing new technologies and education in the field of cardiovascular medicine.
+Previously served as a director of SLR Senior Investment Corp. from January 2011 to April 2022.
+Mr. Hachbarg's varied experie nce in investing in medical t eachnology companies provides the boar d of directors with particular knowledge of this field